Mastmat09/html2reactjs2/README.md

 ![appCover](./public/chrome-capture-2022-2-20.gif)

-If you want to join the team to help us to build the project your welcome
+If you want to join the team to help us to build the project, you are welcome.